nsakki55/prefect-ml-workflow/README.md

 # prefect-ml-workflow
 Example of how to build ml training workflow on AWS by Prefect
+Blog(Japanese): [TODO] Add blog url

 ## Architecture
 ![Architecture](img/ml-workflow-architecture.png)